gezabenko/issuefy/README.md

 ## Usage

 0. Assign the _"issuefy"_ permission to the roles you seem fit.
+1. Enable Issuefy module in project settings.
-1. Users with the corresponding roles will see the _"issuefy"_ tab in projects view.
+2. Users with the corresponding roles will see the _"issuefy"_ tab in projects view.

 ## Spreadsheet format